Momavi/Momavi/README.md

 ### Glad to see you here!
-I'm front end developer 22 years old
+I'm front end developer 22 years old <br>
-🔭 I am currently looking for a job as a Front End Developer 🪖 I've been in the army for the last year, because of that there is no activity for the last year 👨‍💻 Before that, I worked as a frontend developer for 3️⃣ years
+🔭 I am currently looking for a job as a Front End Developer <br>
+🪖 I've been in the army for the last year, because of that there is no activity for the last year <br>
+👨‍💻 Before that, I worked as a frontend developer for 3️⃣ years <br>

 📫 How to reach me <br>
 Email: erbiswork@gmail.com <br>